How to Choose Cheap Hardwood Flooring

 If you love a dramatic grain with light and dark tones, consider Smooth Acacia hardwood flooring, starting at $3.09 per square foot.

-Engineered wood flooring features a thin hardwood veneer glued to a plywood or medium-density fiberboard (MDF) substrate, which makes it more stable when temperatures and humidity fluctuates, allowing installations below grade (in the basement) and even on a concrete slab.
+Engineered wood flooring features a thin hardwood veneer glued to a plywood or medium-density fiberboard (MDF) substrate, which makes it more stable when temperatures and humidity fluctuate, allowing installations below grade (in the basement) and even on a concrete slab.
 One low-cost engineered hardwood option at less than $2 per square foot is 3/8x5-inch sapele wood, which comes in a variety of finishes, including rich matte mahogany.

 Save Money with Unfinished Solid Hardwood